Top 15 Accounting APIs to Integrate with in 2026

 Key features:

-- Advanced query capabilities with SQL-like filtering and batch operations
+• SQL-like query capabilities and batch operations (40 batch requests/min)

 Example use case: A B2B invoicing platform generates client invoices through QuickBooks, automatically applies correct sales tax rates by jurisdiction, and triggers payment collection workflows while maintaining full audit trails for tax reporting.